End of Program/Employment Options

 Early Withdrawal

-If a J-1 scholar withdraws from their exchange program early without completing it, their host department must report the withdrawal by logging into ISSS Link and submitting a J-1 Scholar End of Program form.
-This form includes the final evaluation and can be found by logging into ISSS Link, navigating to the Departmental Services tab and clicking on J-1 Scholar Management (under Tasks).
+If a J-1 scholar withdraws from their exchange program early without completing it, their host department must report the withdrawal by submitting a J-1 Scholar End of Program form in ISSS Link.
+This form includes the final evaluation and can be found by logging into ISSS Link, navigating to the Departmental Services tab, and clicking on J-1 Scholar Management (under Tasks).
 This form should be completed before the scholar actually withdraws.
-If possible, exchange visitors should plan a withdrawal carefully.
-They will not get the standard 30-day grace period to depart the US.
-Instead, the J-1 scholar will have to leave the US right away.

 Transferring to Another Institution

-To continue their J-1 program objective at another US institution, Exchange Visitors must complete the following procedures:
+To continue their J-1 program objective at another US institution, exchange visitors must complete the following procedures:

 - Obtain an official invitation letter to participate in the other institution's exchange visitor program.